Housing Hope

 During my time at Housing Hope, I have led visual direction on multiple brand refreshes, new brand logos, new event series, social media content, fundraising initiatives, and much more.
 My marketing work and social media programming helped achieve record breaking results in multiple areas of the agency, with stand out accomplishments including all time high results from our premier fundraising gala and year-end digital campaign.

-Stone Soup 2025 was widely regarded by long time attendees as the best edition of the gala in our agencies history.
+This year was my first year attending the event and was widely regarded by long time attendees as the best edition of the gala in our agencies history.
 As a team, the RDMC department debuted a new visual direction for Housing Hope at the event, and received overwhelming love and praise for where the brand was moving.
 I lead the visual direction and worked diligently to continue our new branding onward post event as well.

 All of this work lead to the 2025 Year-End-Appeal campaign, where the groundwork allowed our department to see record follower increases and content interactions.
 This translated to an all time high fundraising result for the campaign.